rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Useful in identifying how satisified our past contributors were with their
 > work and may help identify sources of contributor attrition.

-### My experience contributing to the rust project was positive.
+### My experience contributing to the Rust Project was positive.

 - strongly agree
 - agree